msghaleb/AzureMonitorHackathon/challenges/challenge3.md

 ### Tasks to finish the Challenge
+- Create a URL ping availability test for your eShopWeb webpage
 - Enable Application Insights server-side telemetry in the eShopOnWeb Web Project in the Solution.
 	- Install the Application Insights SDK NuGet package for ASP .NET Core.
 	- Add you Application Insights Key to your code